 Looking after your digestive system is also important.
 ‘Your gut plays a massive role in how you detoxify and how you manage inflammation,’ says Eve, whose tips for good gut health include taking in a form of fermented food on a daily basis.
 ‘Sauerkraut, kimchi and miso are all bursting with natural probiotics, and deliver beneficial bacteria to the gut.’

 Prebiotics will feed the gut’s friendly bacteria, so fill up on onions, garlic, Jerusalem artichokes, oats and chicory.

 THE BIGGER PICTURE

-So does this mean you should forget about restricting your diet this month?
-Not at all.
+So does this mean you should forget about restricting your diet?
 It’s more about balance.
-Going dry for a month is fine, for example, but don’t go mad when you get back on the wagon or you’ll pay the price.
+Going dry for a month is good, for example, but don’t go mad when you get back on the wagon or you’ll pay the price.

 ‘If you go from drinking nothing at all to suddenly bingeing, you won’t have built up the enzymes that break down alcohol,’ explains Eve.

 And while there isn’t the research to back up juicing or fasting, it can help you to change unhealthy eating patterns.
 Go a week or two without refined sugar and you’ll soon find many foods too sweet for your palate.
 Cut out added salt and, before long, most processed foods will taste far too salty, meaning your blood sugar and cholesterol levels will be healthier over the long term.

 Juicing and eating raw veg can be very refreshing, but if you give it a go, do so before 4pm, says Dr Harold Stossier, of Austria’s Vivamayr clinic, then it won’t strain your digestion.